Aliyah: From North America

 More than 200,000 North American immigrants live in Israel.
 There has been a steady flow of immigration from North America since Israel's inception in 1948.

 Several thousand American Jews moved to Mandate Palestine before the State of Israel was established.
 From Israel's establishment in 1948 to the Six-Day War in 1967, aliyah from the United States and Canada was minimal.
 In 1959, a former President of the Association of Americans and Canadians in Israel estimated that out of the 35,000 American and Canadian Jews who had made aliyah, only 6,000 remained.

 Following the Six-Day War in 1967, and the subsequent euphoria among world Jewry, significant numbers arrived in the late 1960s and 1970s, whereas it had been a mere trickle before.
 Between 1967 and 1973, 60,000 North American Jews immigrated to Israel.
 However, many of them later returned to their original countries.
 An estimated 58% of American Jews who immigrated to Israel between 1961 and 1972 ended up returning to the United States.

 Like Western European immigrants, North Americans tend to immigrate to Israel more for religious, ideological, and political purposes, and not financial or security ones.
 Many immigrants began arriving in Israel after the First and Second Intifada, with a total of 3,052 arriving in 2005 — the highest number since 1983.

 Nefesh B'Nefesh, founded in 2002 by Rabbi Yehoshua Fass and Tony Gelbart, works to encourage aliyah from North America and the UK by providing financial assistance, employment services and streamlined governmental procedures.
 Nefesh B’Nefesh works in cooperation with the Jewish Agency and the Israeli Government in increasing the numbers of North American and British immigrants.

-Following the financial crisis of 2007–2008, American Jewish immigration to Israel rose.
+After the 2008 financial crisis, American Jewish immigration to Israel rose.
 This wave of immigration was triggered by Israel's lower unemployment rate, combined with financial incentives offered to new Jewish immigrants.
 In 2009, aliyah was at its highest in 36 years, with 3,324 North American Jews making aliyah.